Choosing the Best Place to Live in Retirement

 Before making any decisions about where you want to live, it helps to do some research.
 Here's where to start.

 - Population, economy, attractions and general information: Visit the site of the local Chamber of Commerce and Economic Development Agency to get a sense of the local economy and industries.
 Most towns also have visitors bureaus on the Web that will give you a sense of the population, quality of life and local attractions.
-Also, check out Travel, where you can get inside information from locals who know the areas best.

 - Climate: If you really want to geek out on climate data, check out the interactive climate data tools from the National Climatic Data Center (NCDC).